About This Chapter

 Ancient Mesopotamia was a land of chaotic weather and inner turmoil.
 Religion became a political weapon for fighting among the city-states.
 This lesson explores the link between religion and politics in the ancient land.

-21. Cyrus the Great: Facts & Accomplishments
+21. King Cyrus the Great: Biography & Accomplishments

 22. Horus, Egyptian God: Myth & Concept